-M. Millicent W. Peterseim, M.D. is a clinical assistant professor at the Storm Eye Institute at the Medical University of South Carolina in Charleston, South Carolina.
-Dr. Peterseim’s major clinical interests and responsibilities include pediatric ophthalmology and adult strabismus.
+M. Millicent W. Peterseim, M.D. is a Professor at the Storm Eye Institute at the Medical University of South Carolina in Charleston, South Carolina.
+She is the Bruce Pratt Endowed Chair for International Ophthalmology.
+Dr. Peterseim’s major clinical interests and responsibilities include pediatric ophthalmology and adult strabismus and international ophthalmology.

 Prior to receiving her medical degree from Washington University Medical School, Barnes Hospital in St. Louis, Missouri, Dr. Peterseim graduated from Duke University in Durham, North Carolina.
 Her internship in family and community medicine took place at Duke University Medical Center.
 Following her internship, Dr. Peterseim completed her residency in the Department of Ophthalmology at the University of North Carolina Hospital in Chapel Hill, North Carolina.
 She then returned to Duke to complete her fellowship in pediatric ophthalmology and adult strabismus at the Duke University Eye Center.

 Prior to joining MUSC in 1999, Dr. Peterseim was assistant professor of ophthalmology at Hershey Medical Center in Hershey, Pennsylvania and was in private practice at Park Ophthalmology in Research Triangle Park, North Carolina.
-She has given numerous lectures and presentations nationally, published nearly a dozen peer reviewed journal articles and made contributions to several textbooks.
+She has given numerous lectures and presentations nationally, published numerous peer-reviewed journal articles and made contributions to several textbooks.